sashakoshka/bookcpu/README.md

    the current one that still has a size of 16
 2. Port the derived instruction set to a redstone computer in Minecraft

+## Usage
+`bookcpu [options] [image]`

+Putting a `--` denotes end of options.
+Any arg after this will be interpreted as the image path.

+### Options
+- `-m`: Enable minecraft instruction set
+- `-c`: Enable minecraft charset
+- `-x`: Read image file from stdin
+- `-d`: Enable debug logging
+- `-h`: SHow help

+## Image File Format
+Images are binary files that this program can execute.
+They can be up to 8192 bytes (4096 16 bit memory cells) in size, and are loaded into the memory array at start up.
+The program counter starts execution from address 0.

 ## Legacy Instruction Set

 ### Opcodes